 Basics Of Your Insurance Plan

-Your dentist at Seablue Dental of Kent may not “participate” in the network for your dental plan.
-If your dentist does, he or she will submit your claim.
-If not, you may be responsible for paying your dentist and submitting your claim to Delta Dental or another insurance carrier.
+It’s possible that your Kent dentist does not “participate” in the dental plan’s network.
+In that case, your dentist will file your claim.
+In that case, you might be liable for paying your dentist and filing your insurance claim to Delta Dental or another company.

-If you are entitled to benefits from more than one group dental plan, the amounts paid by the combined plans will not exceed 100% of your dental expenses.
-Benefits for dependents vary from plan to plan.
-Pay particular attention to special clauses and to language about dependents.
+If you qualify for benefits under more than one group dental plan, the total paid by all of the plans together will not go beyond 100% of your dental costs.
+Dependent benefits differ from plan to plan.
+Pay close attention to any specific clauses and to language about dependents.

 Key Concepts & Terms Used